mxndyxu/dsc232-waymo-group-project/README.md

 Outlier filtering was also applied by removing trajectories with future displacement values outside ±40 meters in either direction.
 This reduced the impact of extreme or unrealistic motion samples during model training.

 ### Model 1: XGBoost Regression
-#### Architectural Note: Model Selection & Memory Constraints
-The initial architecture for this pipeline utilized PySpark's native GBTRegressor.
+**Note:** The initial architecture for this pipeline utilized PySpark's native GBTRegressor.
 However, scaling this model to the full 30GB Waymo dataset caused catastrophic Out-Of-Memory (OOM) failures on the JVM.
 The model consistently crashed the cluster despite utilizing a heavy distributed configuration (7 executors, 4 cores each, 15GB memory per executor, plus 2GB overhead) on a 130GB+ compute node.
 Because the native implementation could not construct the required gradient histograms within a 150GB memory footprint, the pipeline was transitioned to SparkXGBRegressor.
 By leveraging XGBoost's highly optimized C++ backend, the model was able to manage memory much more efficiently, successfully completing the training phase well within the cluster's hardware limits.

-#### Model Fitting and Evaluation
 We trained gradient-boosted decision tree regression models using XGBoost to predict short-term vehicle trajectory displacement.
 The task was formulated as supervised regression, where the model predicts future (1 second) relative x- and y-displacements using past trajectory motion features.

-The dataset was split into 80% training data and 20% evaluation data.
-Two separate XGBoost regressors were trained: one for x-displacement prediction and one for y-displacement prediction.
-Outlier filtering was applied before training by removing trajectories with future displacements outside ±40 meters.

 The feature engineering pipeline included:
 * Estimating vehicle velocity by measuring how far the vehicle moved between the first and last observed timesteps